afoote31/afoote31.github.io/_posts/2026-04-02-WorstCase.md

 In words, regardless of hacking or not, if a favored estimate is unaffirmative then whether it is published or not does not depend on the estimate.

+What stands out to me about this framework is how clean it feels.
+Each of the core components are isolated and described in modular terms that can be put together cleanly to describe publication bias and p-hacking in very intuitive terms!

 ##### Right-Truncated Meta-Analysis (RTMA)

 In the paper they just recommend doing some diagnostics including a QQ-plot for the Jeffrey's prior, but explore the topic through extensive simulation in a later paper<d-cite key="mathur3"></d-cite>.